Table of Contents:

 They take their time to establish their authority on the subject and build trust before they lure you in with their fake crypto investment schemes.

 Scammers on Telegram may also offer free prizes, giveaways, and sweepstakes for different cryptocurrencies.
-But to receive these free prizes or gifts, users are asked to provide their personal data, banking information, or pay up a ‘small fee.’
+But to receive these free prizes or gifts, users are asked to provide their personal data, and banking information, or pay up a ‘small fee.’

 Telegram allows businesses to use its bots feature in order to engage in conversations with end users.
-Telegram bots use AI and natural language processing to initiate conversations which can make it all the more harder for users to identify when they are being scammed.
+Telegram bots use AI and natural language processing to initiate conversations which can make it all the harder for users to identify when they are being scammed.

 Scammers use Telegram bots to pose as representatives of banks and other big companies to trick users.
-There have also been instances where scammers have created bots impersonating tech support or customer support of companies.
+There have also been instances where scammers have created bots impersonating tech support or customer support from companies.

 The bots then convince users into giving up their personal or banking information or login details in the guise of helping them.